-This is a 5 hrs.
+The blurb: This is a 5 hrs.
 10 min. documentary biography of Mohandas Mahatma Gandhi.
 All events and principles of Gandhi's life and thought are viewed as integrated parts of his truth-intoxicated life depicting permanent and universal values.The purpose of the film is to tell the present and the future generations "that such a man as Gandhi in flesh and blood walked upon this earth", to acquaint them with his life and work and to spread his message of peace and universal brotherhood to the war-weary and fear-stricken world.
 The film br…

 (PDF linked above.)
 The original document and press conference are good places to start, not the mainstream media.